 been reflected with two nominations at the TIGA awards this year.
 The ethos of

 our course is all about providing highly applied teaching with plenty of input from

 the games industry.
 Students also benefit from the fact that our course also sits

 within a broader School of Arts and Creative Industries, right at the forefront

 of creative thinking and multimedia practice.
 This means our students leave us exceptionally

 well-prepared for a career in the games industry, and I have no doubt that our

 Several games projects to which LSBU's teaching staff and graduates have contributed over the past year have also been shortlisted for TIGA game awards.

-The award winners will be announced at a ceremony on Thursday 12 November.
+winners will be announced at a ceremony on Thursday 12 November.